State Payee Payment Resources

-State law prohibits the state making payments if the vendor owes a debt to the state or is delinquent on certain:
+State law prohibits the state making payments if the payee owes a debt to the state or is delinquent on certain:

 - Student loans